rockettheme/docs/Docs/joomla/templates/reaction/demo_module_4.md

 ---
-title: Reaction: Recreating the Demo - Advanced Menu Options
+title: Reaction: Recreating the Demo - Featured Articles
 description: Your Guide to Recreating Elements of the Reaction Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/reaction:Reaction

 ---

-Advanced Menu Options
+Featured Articles
 -----

 ![][demo]